aiidateam/aiida-core/docs/source/howto/data.rst

     value = node.value

 As said before, in addition to their attributes, data types can also store their properties in the file repository.
-Imagine a data type that needs to wrap a single text file.
+Here is an example for a custom data type that needs to wrap a single text file:

 .. code:: python